Tut-k0/offensive-lab/docs/initial-setup.md

 	6. Step 5 has you select your LAN IP address and subnet mask which we can leave by default as we already set this up.
 	7. Step 6 has you reset the pfsense admin password.
 Set this to whatever you want for now.
 	8. Annnnd that is it, select reload and `pfsense` has been fully configured for most things.
-5. The last step is to now set up the SPAN bridges for mirroring traffic to Security Onion.
+6. The last initial setup step is to create the SPAN bridges for mirroring traffic to Security Onion.
 This can be done from the Web GUI, and we can figure out how to automate this later.
 	1. First we need to enable our SPAN interface, go into `Interfaces` -> `OPT2` and select the following options:
 		1. Enable interface `checked`
 		2. (Optional) Change the `Description` to `SPAN`.
 (If you change this, the interface name goes from `OPT2` -> `SPAN`)